MirageNet/Mirage/doc/Articles/Guides/Sync/SyncVars.md

 > [!NOTE]
 > The state of SyncVars is applied to game objects on clients before [NetIdentity.OnStartClient](xref:Mirage.NetworkIdentity.OnStartClient) event is invoked, so the state of the object is always up-to-date in subscribed callbacks.

 SyncVars can use any [type supported by Mirage](../DataTypes.md).
 You can have up to 64 SyncVars on a single NetworkBehaviour script, including [SyncLists](SyncLists.md) and other sync types.

 The server automatically sends SyncVar updates when the value of a SyncVar changes, so you do not need to track when they change or send information about the changes yourself.
 Changing a value in the inspector will not trigger an update.

+> [!NOTE]
+> SyncVars are not sent right away or in the order they are set.
+They will be sent as a group in the next sync update.

 ## Example
 Let's have a simple `Player` class with the following code: